rtCamp/Frappe-Manager/docs/commands/ssl.md

 **Examples**:

-_Remove SSL certificate from mybench_
+_Remove SSL certificate from a bench_
+Removes the certificate from the bench and its nginx configuration.
+Use --yes to skip confirmation.
 ```bash
 fm ssl remove mybench example.com
 ```

 _Remove without confirmation_
+Removes the certificate immediately without prompting for confirmation.
 ```bash
 fm ssl remove mybench example.com --yes
 ```

 _Remove external (standalone) certificate_
+Removes a certificate managed in standalone mode for external Docker projects.
 ```bash
 fm ssl remove example.com --standalone
 ```